 – Always file U.S. tax returns as a resident.

-– Always obtain a re-entry permit if you will be abroad for more than a brief trip.
+– Always obtain a re-entry permit if you will remain abroad for more than a year.

 – Maintain your United States bank accounts, credit cards and driver’s license.